 Maintenance, Member response rate, and move-in experience affect Member satisfaction.
 When Members are happy, they stay longer!

-PadSplit provides a maintenance ticketing service that allows Members to submit maintenance tickets directly to Hosts.
+PadSplit offers a maintenance ticketing service that enables members to submit maintenance tickets directly to Hosts.
 Addressing issues in the home leads to longer tenure because Members know their concerns will be addressed.
 Check out our recommended guidelines for maintenance response times.

 Ongoing quality assurance inspections